 - Tap the Next button.

-NOTE: If on an iPhone, you may have to close the keyboard by clicking Done in order to click the Next button.
+Note: On an iPhone, you may have to close the keyboard by clicking Done to click the Next button.

 5. Enter User Credentials

 You now provide user credentials to authenticate to Workspace ONE UEM.

 - Enter the Password, for exmaple,